giodueck/FC-tools/src/ellipse/doc/implementation.md

 ## Opcodes

-(s) indicates that the instruction can be suffixed with 's' to update the flags
+(s) indicates that the instruction can be suffixed with 's' to update the flags (l) indicates that the instruction can be suffixed with 'l' to write a return address to RA

-0: noop: skip instruction, waste one cycle
-1: halt: halt clock
+0: halt: halt clock

 8: mov(s): mov reg
 9: movi(s): mov s16 imm